A Stroll Thru Central Florida Zoo’s Dazzling Asian Lantern Festival

 The crew did an amazing job!
 We saw flowers and plants …

 … lots of awesome animals …

-… and an array of traditional Asian elements …
+… and also an array of traditional Asian elements …

 … including a nearly 200-foot-long dragon.
 (This photo doesn’t do it justice.
 You really must see this whole exhibit up close and personal to get the whole sensory experience).

 If you have the opportunity to go, don’t forget to bring your camera or iPhone/Android.
-Shhhhh … don’t tell anyone, but all of these photos were taken with our iPhone 8 Plus.
+Shhhhh … don’t tell anyone, but all of these photos are from our iPhone 8 Plus.
 We’re finding the days of dragging our heavy professional cameras are really becoming the way of the past.

 General admission tickets are $18.50 per person.
 A special four-pack of tickets is available for $50.00.
 Tickets must be purchased for a specific date and will only be valid for admission on the date listed on the ticket.